BitPilgrimDK/rawdeck/README.md

 RawDeck is a fully self-contained web application that recreates the classic **Winamp 2.x** interface in pure HTML, CSS, and JavaScript.
 It aggregates radio stations from three curated open-source directories at startup, presenting them in a unified playlist with search, genre filtering, and source tagging.

-Every station is **commercial-free and talk-free** — hand-picked by the maintainers of the source projects (credits for hand picking the stations goes to them and thanks).
+Every station on sources deroverda and donutsdelivery are **commercial-free and talk-free** — hand-picked.

 ---